Claude Lelouch

 Claude Barruck Joseph Lelouch (/fr/; born 30 October 1937) is a French film director, writer, cinematographer, actor and producer.
 Lelouch grew up in an Algerian Jewish family.
 He emerged as a prominent director in the 1960s.
 Lelouch gained critical acclaim for his 1966 romantic melodrama film A Man and A Woman.
-At the 39th Academy Awards in 1967, A Man and a Woman won Best Original Screenplay and Best Foreign Language Film.
-Lelouch was also nominated for Best Director.
+At the 39th Academy Awards, A Man and a Woman won Best Original Screenplay and Best International Feature Film.
+Lelouch was also nominated for Best Director, making him one of the youngest nominees in the category.
 While his films have gained him international recognition since the 1960s, Lelouch's methods and style of film are known for attracting criticism.

 Life and career

 Lelouch was born in the 9th arrondissement of Paris to Charlotte and Simon Lelouch.

 His father was born to an Algerian Jewish family while his mother was a convert to Judaism.
 Lelouch says that his first contact with cinema was very young: "My mother hid me in movie theaters when I was little.
 We were wanted by the Gestapo. [...]
 Cinema, for starters, saved my life."
 Of his personal faith, he says "Today I believe in God.
 My faith was sparked when I made a film in Israel.
 Over there, it is impossible not to believe in God.
 I loved the places of worship of all the religions.
 Everything which happens is for the best.
 I sometimes have the feeling that my inspiration comes from heaven.
 I think it is wonderful to be Jewish."

 His father bought him a camera as a fresh start after his failure in the baccalaureat.
 He started his career with a reportage – one of the first to film daily life in the Soviet Union, with the camera hidden under his coat as he made his personal journey.
 He also filmed sporting events, like the 24 Hours of Le Mans and the Tour de France.

 Lelouch served in the French Army working in the film unit where he made over 100 films.
 He was demobilized in 1960.

 His first full-length film as director, Le Propre de l'homme, was decried by the critics: "Claude Lelouch, remember this name well, because you will not hear it again" – Cahiers du cinéma said.
 La femme spectacle (1963), following prostitutes, women shopping, going for nose-jobs, was censored for its misogynist tendency.
 A Man and a Woman changed his fortunes and was met with favour even by the Cahiers group.